 README.txt and directly in the relevant classes and interfaces) and partly in the online handbook.

-If you are trying to implement some extension point and are stuck, please don't hesitate to ask in the module's issue queue.
-Please also add your module to the list of extension modules (linked above)
+If you are trying to implement some extension and are stuck, please don't hesitate to ask in the module's issue queue.
+Please also add your module to the list of extension modules once it's finished, if it is generally useful.

 All developers working in the Search API ecosystem are advised to keep an eye onfor important updates.
 (Could also contain useful information for site builders.)